therealppk/CityByte/README.md

 ## Introduction
 New and improved!
-Add more description here...
+Several new features and bug fixes were implemented to show significant improvement from Project 1.

 Below are the new features and improvements we made:
 1. Implemented a wish list/to-go list to save interesting locations so you can come back and look at them later